 (ii) DATA.—Except as provided in clauses (iii) and (iv), each eligible recipient that receives an allocation described in section 112 shall—

-(I) disaggregate data for each of the indicators of performance under paragraph (2) for the categories of students described in section 1111(h)(1)(C)(i) of the Elementary and Secondary Education Act of 1965 and section 3(29) that are served under this Act; and
+(I) disaggregate data for each of the indicators of performance under paragraph (2) by student race, gender and the categories of students described in section 3(29) that are served under this Act; and

 (II) identify and quantify any disparities or gaps in performance between any such category of students and the performance of all students served by the eligible recipient under this Act.

+(III) provide secondary and postsecondary career and technical education student enrollment data, by the 16 Career Clusters, and dissaggregated by each of the categories described in section 113(c)(2)(A).

+(IV) provide information on the following elements as they relate to CTE concentrators:

+(i) student attainment of academic standards, as measured by the state-determined proficient levels on the academic assessments required under the Elementary and Secondary Education Act; and

+(ii) unduplicated counts of the numbers of students included in each category used to determine performance levels on the core indicators of performance described in clauses (A)(ii), (A)(iii), and (B)(i) of subsection (b)(2).

-(iii) NONDUPLICATION.—The eligible agency shall ensure, in a manner that is consistent with the actions of the Secretary under subsection (c)(3), that each eligible recipient does not report duplicative information under this section.
+(iii) NONDUPLICATION.—The eligible agency shall ensure, in a manner that is consistent with the actions of the Secretary under subsection (c)(3), that each eligible recipient does not report duplicative information under this section, including to meet requirements of the local needs assessment required in Section 134(b)(2)(B).
+The local report may be incorporated as part of such local needs assessment required in Section 134(b)(2)(B).

 (iv) RULES FOR REPORTING OF DATA.—The disaggregation of data under clause (ii) shall not be required when the number of students in a category is insufficient to yield statistically reliable information or when the results would reveal personally identifiable information about an individual student.